 My family loves prawn much more than Ilish, which is a Bengali’s love.
 Baba (my father), always struggled with the Ilish bones and was a non-meat eater.
 So, chingri was the next best option.
 Chingri is a delicacy at Bengali homes and it involves prior planning to welcome the fresh catch of the day from the market.
 It was always at the mercy of Baba’s fish monger, whether he would give good quality prawns, clean and send, ready to cook prawns at home or Ma would have to spend laborious hours in cleaning the fish.
 Many a times, Ma threw a fit of anger when Baba didn’t get ready prawns.

 Baba’s Wimbledon moment of getting the perfect chingri machh

-It comes up as a memory snapshot of Baba saying, as if he has just won the Wimbledon ”Shunchho, aajke bhalo chingri peyechi” ( Listen I have got some great prawns today) and Ma would immediately respond with “chhariye niye eshechho?” ( Have you got the dressing done for them?) and if the answer was negative, it was a different saga altogether.
-At the lunch table, we got our desired prawn dish loaded with mustard, drenched in mustard oil, or even a simple Bati Chorchori (made with small prawns and onion and potato).
+It comes up as a memory snapshot of Baba saying, as if he has just won the Wimbledon ”Shunchho, aajke bhalo chingri peyechi” ( Listen I have got some great prawns today).
+Ma would immediately respond with “chhariye niye eshechho?”
+(Have you got the dressing done for them?).
+If the answer was negative, it was a different saga altogether.
+At the lunch table, we got our desired prawn dish loaded with mustard, drenched in mustard oil, or even a Simple Bati Chorchori (made with small prawns and onion and potato).
 We forgot how much effort Ma had put behind the dish.

 Fast Forward to 21st Century